-We’ll try to answer all of these questions, and also we’ll give you a checklist of the factors you need to consider before you make a strategic decision.
+We’ll try to answer all of these questions and give you a checklist of the factors you need to consider before you make a strategic decision.

 What is an online marketing channel?

-For many of you, the word ‘channel’ may bring to mind images of a waterway.
+For many of you, the word ‘channel’ may bring images of a waterway.
 You may think of Mark Twain’s lucid portrayal of the ever-changing channel of the Mississippi River in Huckleberry Finn.
-Or you might imagine the English Channel—the natural body of water that is between southern England and northern France.
+Or you might imagine the English Channel—the natural body of water between southern England and northern France.

 But what are marketing channels?